 However, nearly all states with medical marijuana laws have approved cannabis for the treatment of “chronic pain,” a symptom commonly associated with cerebral palsy.
 These states include: Alaska, Arizona, California, Colorado, Delaware, Hawaii, Maine, Maryland, Michigan, Montana, New Mexico, Ohio, Oregon, Pennsylvania, Rhode Island, Vermont, and West Virginia.
 The states of Nevada, New Hampshire, North Dakota, Montana, Ohio and Vermont allow medical marijuana to treat “severe pain.”
 The states of Arkansas, Minnesota, Ohio, Pennsylvania, Washington, and West Virginia have approved cannabis for the treatment of “intractable pain.”

 Several states have approved medical marijuana for the treatment of spasms.
-These states include: Arizona, Arkansas, California, Colorado, Delaware, Florida, Hawaii, Louisiana, Maryland, Michigan, Minnesota, Montana, Nevada, New Hampshire, Oregon, Rhode Island and Washington.
+These states include: Arizona, Arkansas, California, Colorado, Delaware, Florida, Hawaii, Louisiana, Maryland, Michigan, Minnesota, Montana, Nevada, New Hampshire, Oregon, Rhode Island, Utah (persistent spasms), and Washington.

 In Washington D.C., any condition recommended by a DC-licensed physician can be approved for medical marijuana.
 California allows medical marijuana for “any debilitating illness where the medical use of marijuana has been ‘deemed appropriate and has been recommended by a physician.’”